 Genuine GM Collision parts are new parts made with the same materials and construction methods as the parts with which the vehicle was originally built.
-Genuine GM Collision parts are the best choice to
+Genuine GM Collision parts are the best choice to ensure that the vehicle's designed appearance, durability, and safety are preserved.
+The use of Genuine GM parts can help maintain the GM New Vehicle Limited Warranty.

 Recycled original equipment parts may also be used for repair.
 These parts are typically removed from vehicles that were total losses in prior crashes.
 In most cases, the parts being recycled are from undamaged sections of the vehicle.
 A recycled original equipment GM part may be an acceptable choice to maintain the vehicle's originally designed appearance and safety performance; however, the history of these parts is not known.
-Such parts are not covered by the GM New Vehicle Limited Warranty, and any related failures are not covered by that warrantv.
+Such parts are not covered by the GM New Vehicle Limited Warranty, and any related failures are not covered by that warranty.

 Aftermarket collision parts are also available.
 These are made by companies other than GM and may not have been tested for the vehicle.
-As a result, these parts may fit poorly, exhibit premature durability/ corrosion problems, and may not perform properly in subsequent collisions.
+As a result, these parts may fit poorly, exhibit premature durability/corrosion problems, and may not perform properly in subsequent collisions.
 Aftermarket parts are not covered by the GM New Vehicle Limited Warranty, and any vehicle failure related to such parts is not covered by that warranty.